 One of the first things I ask music students is what they play or do other than music.
 Here in Saint Louis, baseball, hockey, and soccer are popular answers.
-I also meet swimmers, golfers, bowlers, tennis, basketball, football, lacrosse, and pool players, some students of martial arts like Judo and Jiu-Jitsu, many types of dancers, and gamers, quite a few chess players, and even a powerlifting trumpet player.
-Each activity has a product or something we can focus on mentally besides the body we are using to perform it.
-With relaxed concentration and focus on the product, we let the body go and the physical actions flow without interruption or second-guessing.
+I also meet swimmers, golfers, bowlers, tennis, basketball, football, lacrosse, pool players, some students of martial arts like Judo and Jiu-Jitsu, many types of dancers, and gamers, quite a few chess players, and even a powerlifting trumpet player.
+Each activity has a product or something we can focus on mentally besides the body we use to perform it.
+With relaxed concentration and focus on the product, we let the body go, and the physical actions flow without interruption or second-guessing.

 Tuesday Tennis With Thomas

-My teacher and friend Thomas Jostlein is not only the associate principal horn of the Saint Louis Symphony Orchestra and a really swell guy, but he is also an excellent tennis player.
-Sometimes we skip playing the horn and we play something else.
-We’ve tried golf, foosball, ping pong, and blitz chess, but we really love playing tennis together.
+My teacher and friend Thomas Jostlein is not only the associate principal horn of the Saint Louis Symphony Orchestra and a swell guy, but he is also an excellent tennis player.
+Sometimes we skip playing the horn and play something else.
+We’ve tried golf, foosball, ping pong, and blitz chess, but we love playing tennis together.
 We are both familiar with the physical actions required.
 The game we are really playing is an inner game.
 A game of concentrated focus on the goal and staying in the moment, just like when we are playing the horn.
 With a laser focus on the desired outcome and not the body performing it, we play the game of letting the body go to perform.
 Thinking is replaced with a relaxed focus allowing the body to perform the actions needed smoothly.
-We don’t make the body perform, we let it.
+We don’t make the body perform; we let it.

-Thomas a Switch Hitting Golfer
+Thomas, a Switch Hitting Golfer

 The Inner Game

-In the Inner Game of Tennis, the two in the conversation are labeled “self-one” and “self-two”.
-Self-one is the talker and self-two is the doer.
-When we let go of the body to perform a physical act it is self-one letting go of control and allowing self-two to do its thing.
+In the Inner Game of Tennis, the two in the conversation are labeled “self-one” and “self-two.”
+Self-one is the talker, and self-two is the doer.
+When we let go of the body to perform a physical act, it is self-one letting go of control and allowing self-two to do its thing.
 Self-two is breathing all night long while we sleep.
 Self-two is beating your heart as you read this, and it’s a good thing.
-If self-one were in charge of these functions we wouldn’t be alive to hit a tennis ball or play music.
+If self-one were in charge of these functions, we wouldn’t be alive to hit a tennis ball or play music.
 Self-two is amazing and learns and performs best when self-one is letting things happen and playing the same game.
 Focused on the moment at hand.

 An Inner Game for Everything

-A few years after I read that tennis book Timothy Gallwey wrote The Inner Game of Golf and I got it right away.
+A few years after I read that tennis book Timothy Gallwey wrote The Inner Game of Golf, and I got it right away.
 I was passionate about golf and nearly accepted a golf scholarship instead of music after high school.
-Playing golf was always an individual game for me and was very different from the kind of competition I felt playing tennis.
+Playing golf was always an individual game for me and was very different from the competition I felt playing tennis.
 In golf, I was competing against myself or the course.
 Like swimming, the goals were more personal ones.
 The inner game changed that.
 Tennis was now an individual game as well.
-When I was a freshman in high school the Inner Game of Music came out and I was now playing the inner game with everything I did.
+When I was a freshman in high school, the Inner Game of Music came out, and I was now playing the inner game with everything I did.
 This childlike attitude towards playing was soon forgotten as I began to be trained as a musician at the college level.